anaghesh-muruli/java-collections/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+This program intends to remove strings containing 'oggy' from a list of java strings.

 ## Method